“Maybe it’s because I’m a Londoner,

 - The Red Shoes had all the pathos that appealed to Mother who was a young woman at the time – about 30 I would guess.
 The theme was the old one – young ballerina had to choose between her dancing and the man she loved.
 This was just a little over the heads of three girls aged between 7 and 11.

 - Meet me in St Louis was another one I remember.
 I just loved Judy Garland (again) singing Clang Clang Clang Went the Trolley.

-- And I guess my Mother had a particular fondness for Judy Garland movies.
-Because we also saw Easter Parade.
+- And I guess my mother had a particular fondness for Judy Garland movies.
+Because we also saw the Easter Parade.

 Goodness how long ago it all was.
 But what very happy memories.
 And now I ask myself how did I get here?
 Nostalgia overtaking me again I guess.

 At the end of the movies, we used to get another bus home and walk, more often than not skipped with Father holding hands with my eldest sister and me, down this dark tree-lined street home, to hot chocolate and bed.
 What great evenings and fantastic memories.

 The street on which we lived was lined with these fantastic horse chestnut trees.
 Unfortunately, many of these trees around Britain have succumbed to the disease.
 Read this – Hope for British Horse Chestnut Trees.
 How sad if future generations of children will not be able to play ‘conkers’ with the nuts as we did.